inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 :guilabel:`How many` combo boxes, an appropriate set of impact functions will be listed in the :guilabel:`Might` combo box.

-You may be wondering how the |project_name| plugin determines whether a layer should be listed in the :guilabel:`In the event of` or :guilabel:`How many` combo boxes?
-The plugin relies on simple keyword metadata to be associated with each layer.
+How does the |project_name| plugin determine whether a layer should be listed in the :guilabel:`In the event of` or :guilabel:`How many` combo boxes?
+The plugin relies on simple keyword metadata associated with each layer.

 The keyword system is described in detail in :doc:`keywords`.
-Each layer that has a keyword allocating it's **category** to **hazard** will be listed in the :guilabel:`In the event of` combo.
+Each layer that has a keyword defining its **category** as **hazard** will be listed in the :guilabel:`In the event of` combo box.
-Similarly, a **category** of **exposure** in the keywords for a layer will result in it being listed under the :guilabel:`How many` combo.
+Similarly, a **category** of **exposure** in the keywords will result in a layer being listed under the :guilabel:`How many` combo box.

 |project_name| uses the combination of **category**, **subcategory**, **units**
-and **datatype** keywords to determine which **impact functions** will be listed in the :guilabel:`Might` combo.
+and **datatype** keywords to determine which **impact functions** will be listed in the :guilabel:`Might` combo box.

-The chosen impact function can be configured (if applicable) by pressing the small ellipses (...) button next to the chosen impact function.
+The impact function can be configured (if applicable) by pressing the :guilabel:`...` button next to the chosen impact function.

-This is explained in more detail below under :ref:`analysis_parameters`
+This is explained in more detail below under :ref:`analysis_parameters`.

-As of InaSAFE 1.2, you can now also choose an aggregation layer for both raster and vector layers.
+As of InaSAFE 1.2, you can also choose an aggregation layer for both raster and vector layers.

 Aggregation allows you to specify an additional layer when defining the analysis criteria.
-This layer will be used to provide a by-area breakdown of the results of the analysis.
-For example if you are carrying out an analysis for a city, you can use district areas within the city to provide per-area results.
+This layer is used to provide a by-area breakdown of the results of the analysis.
+For example, if you are carrying out an analysis for a city, you can use district areas within the city to provide per-area results.
 In the absence of an aggregation layer, the analysis extent is used as the aggregation unit.
-To use this option you need to load a polygon based layer into QGIS that represents the areas you wish to summarise by.
+To use this option you must load a polygon layer into QGIS that represents the areas you wish to summarise by.

-.. note:: After running an analysis, the question area is hidden to maximise
-    the amount of space allocated to the results area (see below).
+.. note:: After running an analysis, the questions area is hidden to maximise the amount of space allocated to the results area (see below).
 You can re-open the question area at any time by pressing the :guilabel:`Show question form` button.

-The Results Area
+The results area
 ----------------

-The :guilabel:`Results` area is used to display various useful feedback items to the user.
-Once an impact scenario has been run (see next section below), a summary table will be shown.
+The results area is used to display feedback to the user.
+Once an impact scenario has been run (see next section), a summary table will be shown.

 .. figure:: /static/user-docs/scenario-results.*